tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ### Client Authentication

 A client that has sent authentication data to a server, either during the handshake or in post-handshake authentication, cannot be sure if the server afterwards considers the client to be authenticated or not.
 If the client needs to determine if the server considers the connection to be unilaterally or mutually authenticated, this has to be provisioned by the application layer.
 See {{CHHSV17}} for details.

-In addition, the analysis of post-handshake authentication from [Kraw16] shows that this mechanism serves as a proof of possession of the traffic key by the authenticating client - as identified by the client's certificate - but does not say when the client acquired the knowledge of the traffic key (it could have had it at the time of the original handshake or could have learned it at a later point).
-The implication of this fact is that this mechanism does not provide cryptographic attestation for any data exchanged prior to the post-handshake authentication.
+In addition, the analysis of post-handshake authentication from [Kraw16] shows that the client identified by the certificate sent in the post-handshake phase possesses the traffic key.
+This party is therefore the client that participated in the original handshake or one to whom the original client delegated the traffic key (assuming that the traffic key has not been compromised).

 ### 0-RTT